 Dr. Cyprian Aleksander Kozera is an assistant professor at the War Studies University in Warsaw, a researcher at the African Research Institute in Budapest, an Army Reserve officer, and a member of the Polish Africanist Society and of the Polish Association of the United Nations Peacekeeping Veterans.

 Lt.
 Col. Ryan B. Ley, U.S. Air Force, is a senior U.S. fellow at the Marshall Center.
-He has served in operations worldwide as an F-16 instructor and evaluator pilot and F-15E weapons systems officer, accumulating over 2,500 combined hours and 433 combat hours.
+He has served in operations worldwide as an F-16 instructor and evaluator pilot and as an F-15E weapons systems officer, accumulating over 2,500 combined hours and 433 combat hours.
 He has served in multiple nonflying roles at the squadron, group and wing levels.
-He served as a total force initiative squadron commander at Homestead Air Reserve Base in Florida, where he led Air Combat Command’s largest active association squadron.